Introduction

 Many

 people mistake the OECD for a supranational regulator with direct legal authority.
-That said, in reality, the organization does not impose binding rules on member states or companies.
+Which means in reality, the organization does not impose binding rules on member states or companies.
 Its influence comes from research, peer review, policy recommendations, and consensus-building among governments.

 Assuming the SEC Automatically Adopts OECD Standards